-MSCs are adult stem cells that are not hematopoietic stem cells, and exist in various tissues (e.g., bone marrow, umbilical cord, placenta, tendon, periodontal, adipose and many other tissues)[9].
-In the 1970s, Friedenstein isolated MSCs from whole bone marrow cultures, and subsequently the cells turned to be extensively studied.
-In 1995, Lazarus et al[10] reported the first clinical study of bone marrow derived from MSCs for the treatment of marrow transplant patients on the journal of bone marrow transplant.
-The international society for cell therapy (ISCT) defines MSCs with three criteria: (1) plastic-adherent; (2) expression of CD105, CD73 and CD90, and lack expression of CD45, CD34, CD14 or CD11b, CD79α or CD19 and HLA-DR surface molecules; and (3) MSC must differentiate to osteoblasts, adipocytes and chondroblasts in vitro[11].
-Besides their differentiation potential, MSCs also express enzymes and secrete numerous nutritional factors involved in paracrine activities, including growth factor, cytokine and chemokines[12], which nourishes cartilage by activating the cellular and angiogenesis pathways.
-Moreover, it is noteworthy that MSCs participate in the local immune regulation mechanism, which can suppress T cell proliferation, the maturation of dendritic cells, the activation, proliferation and antibody secretion of B cells, thereby affecting the polarization of macrophages and the differentiation of antibody-secreting cells and essentially eliminating the risk of rejection and disease transmission[13].
-However, the immunomodulatory function of MSCs may vary with individual, specie, tissue source, culture condition and activation state.
-ISCT proposed the standardization of immunomodulatory characteristics of MSCs[14].
-Finally, MSCs also play a homing role, actively migrating to cartilage ischemia or damaged sites under the action of microenvironment in vivo.
-Besides, repair and reconstruction can be performed by secreting growth factor, cytokines and extracellular matrix[15].
-In brief, further understanding of the function of MSCs will have therapeutic significance for slowing cartilage degeneration in OA patients.
+MSCs are adult stem cells that are not hematopoietic stem cells, and exist in various tissues (e.g., bone marrow, umbilical cord, placenta, tendon, periodontal, adipose, and many other tissues)[9].
+In the 1970s, Friedenstein isolated MSCs from whole bone marrow cultures, and the cells were subsequently extensively studied.
+In 1995, Lazarus et al[10] reported in the journal of bone marrow transplant the first clinical study of bone marrow derived from MSCs for the treatment of marrow transplant patients.
+The international society for cell therapy (ISCT) defines MSCs with three criteria: (1) plastic-adherent; (2) expression of CD105, CD73 and CD90, and lack of CD45, CD34, CD14 or CD11b, CD79α or CD19 and HLA-DR surface molecules; and (3) MSC must differentiate into osteoblasts, adipocytes and chondroblasts in vitro[11].
+Besides their differentiation potential, MSCs also express enzymes and secrete numerous nutritional factors involved in paracrine activities, including growth factors, cytokines and chemokines[12], which nourish cartilage by activating cellular and angiogenesis pathways.
+Moreover, it is noteworthy that MSCs participate in the local immune regulation mechanism, which can suppress T cell proliferation, dendritic cell maturation, as well as the activation, proliferation and antibody secretion of B cells, thereby affecting the polarization of macrophages and the differentiation of antibody-secreting cells, thus essentially eliminating the risk of rejection and disease transmission[13].
+However, the immunomodulatory function of MSCs may vary among individuals, species, tissue sources, culture conditions and activation states.
+ISCT proposed the standardization of MSC immunomodulatory characteristics[14].
+Finally, MSCs also play a homing role, actively migrating to cartilage ischemia or damaged sites under the action of the microenvironment in vivo.
+Besides, repair and reconstruction can be performed by secreting growth factors, cytokines and extracellular matrix[15].
+In brief, further understanding of MSC function will have therapeutic significance for slowing cartilage degeneration in OA patients.

 HOW MSCS CAN TREAT OA DISEASE IN PRECLINICAL TRIALS?

-In vivo experiments on animals, various animal models have been performed in the literature, for instance: Sodium iodoacetate (MIA) model in guinea pigs/rabbits, oophorectomy in rats, anterior cruciate ligament amputation in rats/rabbits (ACLT).
+In vivo experiments on various animal models have been performed in the literature.
+These studies include the following models: Sodium iodoacetate (MIA) model in guinea pigs/rabbits, oophorectomy in rats, and anterior cruciate ligament amputation in rats/rabbits (ACLT).
 In addition, some chemical agents (e.g., papain, quinolone and collagenase) can induce the OA model in animals[16,17].
-ACLT on the anterior feet of rabbits is one of the classic ways to build OA model of rabbits.
-This type of rabbit model has been successfully modeled in 3 to 8 wk, which also exhibits similar biochemical and pathological variations to those of human beings[17].
-It was reported in animal experiments that local intra-articular injection of MSCs, MSCs-derived exosomes, implanted with MSC-laden scaffolds, and MSCs suspension with carrier media can effectively alleviate OA disease.
+ACLT on the anterior feet of rabbits is one of the classic ways to build an OA model in rabbits.
+This type of rabbit model has been successfully modeled in 3 to 8 wk, which also exhibits similar biochemical and pathological variations to those of humans[17].
+It was reported in animal experiments that local intra-articular injection of MSCs, MSC-derived exosomes, implants with MSC-laden scaffolds, and MSC suspensions with carrier media can effectively alleviate OA disease.

-Use of MSCs seeded on the scaffold in articular cartilage repair
+Use of MSCs seeded on scaffolds in articular cartilage repair